Concord Prison Experiment: Results

-Records at Concord State Prison suggested that 69 percent of the 32 subjects would return to prison within six months of parole.
-However, after six months, only 25 percent of those on parole had returned, six for technical parole violations and two for new offenses.
+Records at Concord State Prison suggested that 69% of the 32 subjects would return to prison within six months of parole.
+However, after six months, only 8 (25%) of those on parole had returned, six for technical parole violations and two for new offenses.
 Few short-term projects with prisoners have been effective to even a minor degree.

 In addition, a selection of personality tests were administered to the prisoners both before and after the psilocybin experiences, consisting of the Minnesota Multiphasic Personality Inventory, the California Psychological Inventory, the Maher Sentence Completion Test (designed to measure cynicism in prisoners), and a Thematic Apperception Test (constructed to measure motives).
 The personality test scores indicated a measurable positive change when pre-psilocybin and post-psilocybin results were compared.

 Follow-up study

-The results of this experiment have been largely contested by a follow-up study, citing several problems including differences in the length of time after release that the study group versus the control group were compared, and other methodology factors including the difference between subjects re-incarcerated for parole violations versus imprisoned for new crimes.
+The results of this experiment have been largely contested by a long-term follow-up study conducted by Rick Doblin, citing several problems including differences in the length of time after release that the study group versus the control group were compared, and other methodology factors including the difference between subjects re-incarcerated for parole violations versus being imprisoned for new crimes.
 This study concluded that only a statistically slight improvement could be shown (as opposed to the radical improvement originally reported).
-In his interview within the study, Leary expressed that the major lesson of the Concord Prison experiment was that the key to a long-term reduction in overall recidivism rates might be the combination of the pre-release administration of psilocybin-assisted group psychotherapy with a comprehensive post-release follow-up program modeled on Alcoholics Anonymous groups to offer support to the released prisoners.
+In his interview within the study, Leary expressed that the major lesson of the Concord Prison experiment was that the key to a long-term reduction in overall recidivism rates might be the combination of the prerelease administration of psilocybin-assisted group psychotherapy with a comprehensive post-release follow-up program modeled on Alcoholics Anonymous groups to offer support to the released prisoners.
 The study concluded that whether a new program of psilocybin-assisted group psychotherapy and post-release programs would significantly reduce recidivism rates is an empirical question that deserves to be addressed within the context of a new experiment.